UIUC-iSchool-DataStories/spr2024/week01/lecture01.md

 ## Introduction to Each Other

-We're going to break up into breakout rooms, where you'll chat with each other about your *name*.
+We're going to break up into groups, where you'll chat with each other about your *name*.

 Talk a little about your name.
 Does it mean something?
 Where does it come from?